 Caring For a Pomeranian While Working

 Life doesn’t always go according to plan and there will be times when you have zero choice but to leave your Pomeranian home alone for over eight hours.
 This creates a challenge for both you and your dog to face.
 The positive news is that Pomeranians are listed as being among the wisest and fastest learning dogs in the world.
 Even if he must be alone for over eight hours, he’ll cope because of the extra training you have given him.
-For more information on taking care of a puppy while working CLICK HERE:
+Taking care of a puppy while working takes lots of planning.

 When you teach your Pomeranian to stay home on his own for a longer period (a maximum of 10 hours), there are two vital considerations to bear in mind: